22 Creedmoor Load Data

 Equipment and Reloading Supplies

-As the .22 Creedmoor has grown in popularity, so has the number of companies who produce components and rifles designed for, and chambered in, the new caliber.
-I have listed below a few of the companies we believe produce quality components, supplies, and rifles related to .22 Creedmoor.
+As the .22 Creedmoor has grown in popularity, so has the number of companies that produce components and rifles designed for, and chambered in, the new caliber.
+I have listed below a few of the companies that produce quality components, supplies, and rifles related to .22 Creedmoor.

 Horizon Firearms, located in College Station, Texas, produces some of the finest bolt action firearms on the market today.
 Besides the almost endless calibers they chamber their rifles in, they also were one of the 1 st companies to begin mass producing rifles chambered in .22 Creedmoor.
 Horizon Firearms is also a retailer of Peterson Cartridge .22 Creedmoor casings, their own brand of .22 Creedmoor loaded ammunition, and Whidden reloading dies for the .22 Creedmoor.
 You can check out their operation at https://horizonfirearms.com/ or https://22creedmoor.com/.
 They are also the operator of the .22 Creedmoor Facebook page located at https://www.facebook.com/22CreedmoorRifles/.